 Source: EPI analysis of American Community Survey (2009–2011)

 Immigrants have an outsized role in U.S. economic output because they are disproportionately likely to be working and are concentrated among prime working ages.
-Indeed, despite being 13 percent of the population, immigrants comprise 16 percent of the labor force.
+Indeed, despite being 13 percent of the population, immigrants constitute 16 percent of the labor force.
 Moreover, many immigrants are business owners.
 In fact, the share of immigrant workers who own small businesses is slightly higher than the comparable share among U.S.-born workers.
-(Immigrants comprise 18 percent of small business owners.)6
+(Immigrants constitute 18 percent of small business owners.)6

 5. Are most immigrants employed in low-wage jobs?